alces-software/metalware/docs/design/03-api-namespace.md

 ## Creating the API

-The first stage of creating the API based on the existing MagicNamespace.
+The first stage is creating the API based on the existing MagicNamespace.
 For the purpose of this document, the term API and Namespace can be used reasonable interchangeable.
-However Namespace more refer to a specific component of the API.
+However Namespace refers more specifically to a component of the API.
+This will require splitting the MagicNamespace up according to role.

-Currently the MagicNamespace is doing to much, so the first step is to split it according to role.
-Also as all parameters will be accessed through the API, the config hash will no longer be loaded into the ERB binding.
+As all parameters will be accessed through the API, the config hashes will no longer be loaded into the ERB binding.
 Instead the config's will have explicitly defined paths within the API.

 The three broad sections of the API are as follows: